 He also reminds users of the “important distinction to be made between official and third-party add-ons”, noting that: “Official add-ons are reviewed and curated by Kodi Team members and if they meet all the rules, included in our official add-on repository.”

 Earlier in the year, the XBMC Foundation took similarly drastic action when it sought to dispel myths surrounding so-called ‘Kodi boxes’.

 “We do not sell computers, Kodi boxes, Kodi sticks, carrot sticks or french fries,” it said in a blog post confirming there was no official Kodi hardware.

 With over 30 million users, Kodi is one of the most popular media players in the world.
 As we’ve said, it’s a perfectly legal piece of software and available on a number of mainstream platforms, including Google Play.

-You can also easily install Kodi on a Fire TV Stick, and the organisation’s latest version of the software, Kodi 18 Leia, is its most accomplished yet, so it would still seem to have a reasonably bright future – provided it doesn’t fall foul of the illegal streaming crackdown mafia.
+You can also easily install Kodi, and the organisation’s latest version of the software, Kodi 18 Leia, is its most accomplished yet, so it would still seem to have a reasonably bright future – provided it doesn’t fall foul of the illegal streaming crackdown mafia.